Skip to main content

 Align OKRs to business strategy

-Connecting and aligning goals at every level of the organization is one of key benefits of the OKRs framework – everyone wins when they understand how their work fits into the big picture strategy of the organization.
+Connecting and aligning goals at every level of the organization is one of the key benefits of the OKRs framework – everyone wins when they understand how their work fits into the big picture strategy of the organization.
 Using an objective hierarchy – where enterprise or corporate strategy-level objectives are defined, then teams define their objectives to align to the strategy-level or levels in between – allows organizations to have bidirectional goal alignment.

 Use informal language for objectives